germanoeich/siftail/testdata/README.md

 docker compose up --build
 ```

-You’ll see output on the console and the containers will exit after ~10 seconds.
+You’ll see output on the console; containers continuously emit logs until stopped.

 While they run, you can use siftail in Docker mode: